 A small courtyard garden can transform your cramped backyard into a lovely oasis.
 You can enjoy privacy, welcoming the sunlight with all the sides enclosed.
 Thus, your home will feel more spacious to bring the outside inside.

 If you do not have a courtyard garden, you can add one for a wow factor to your outdoor living space.
 But how do you add drama with a courtyard?
-You can create a garden to provide shelter quickly with the following tips.
+You can quickly create a garden to provide shelter with the following courtyard garden ideas.

 Plan Your Landscape Architect